perguth/blog.perguth.de/src/content/blog/2025-02-28-the-quest-for-non-abundant-sums-a-mathematical-odyssey.md

 The upper bound of 28,123 is no arbitrary cap.
 Mathematical analysis, as the problem notes, proves that beyond this threshold, every integer is the sum of two abundant numbers.
 Consider 28,124: perhaps 12 + 28,112 (if 28,112 is abundant) or another pair.
 The density of abundant numbers—about 24.8% of integers, per number theory—ensures this saturation.
 Yet, the problem teases that the greatest non-combinable number is less than 28,123, a challenge for pure mathematicians to pinpoint (it’s 20,173, but our computational approach sidesteps this).

-The JavaScript solution embodies a pragmatic philosophy.
+The JavaScript solution at [https://github.com/thingylabs/perguth--project-euler](https://github.com/thingylabs/perguth--project-euler) embodies a pragmatic philosophy.
 Rather than derive the theoretical maximum analytically, it computes the sum directly, letting the machine sift through the numbers.
 The use of a Set for candidates, an array for abundant flags, and iterative pruning reflects a balance of memory and speed.
 Could it be faster?
 Perhaps with a precomputed list of abundant numbers or a more sophisticated pair-checking algorithm.
 But as it stands, it’s a testament to clarity and functionality—hallmarks of Project Euler’s appeal to coders and mathematicians alike.

 Beyond the mechanics, there’s a deeper allure.
 Numbers like 4179871 aren’t just answers; they’re milestones in a quest for understanding.
 Project Euler, launched in 2001 by Colin Hughes, thrives on this blend of computation and curiosity.
 Problem 23, with its roots in number theory, invites us to ponder abundance and deficiency not just in integers, but in the patterns of the universe.
-The GitHub repository amplifies this by sharing the solution publicly, a beacon for others to study, tweak, or critique.
+The ThingyLabs repository amplifies this by sharing the solution publicly at [https://github.com/thingylabs/perguth--project-euler](https://github.com/thingylabs/perguth--project-euler), a beacon for others to study, tweak, or critique.

 Consider the cultural resonance.
 Abundant numbers evoke excess, a surplus of divisors mirroring nature’s profusion—think of stars in a galaxy or grains of sand on a shore.
 Deficient numbers, sparse and restrained, suggest scarcity.
 The non-combinable numbers we sum are outliers, resisting the abundant tide.
 In a way, this problem is a microcosm of order versus chaos, a theme mathematicians have wrestled with since Euclid.